When you swipe your card to pay for “grass-fed” beef, you need to distinguish between a marketing ploy and authentic grass-fed beef.

 American Grass-fed Association (AGA) Grass-Fed Standard

-To ensure a strict grass-fed standard, the AGA and the Food Alliance maintain a strict grass-fed verification program separate from the USDA.
+To ensure a strict grass-fed standard, the AGA and the Food Alliance maintain a rigorous grass-fed verification program separate from the USDA.

 The AGA is the only third-party program that inspects and audits producers on an annual basis.
-The package of grass-fed meat in your cart bearing the AGA label is truly what the label claims.
+The package of grass-fed meat in your cart bearing the AGA label is genuinely what the name claims.

 USDA 100% Grass-fed